microsoft/CCF/doc/build_apps/logging.rst

 - Variable substitution.
 See `libfmt <https://fmt.dev/latest/>`_ for more details of the formatting syntax used in C++
 - Declare the severity of the entry.
 CCF defines 5 levels (``trace``, ``debug``, ``info``, ``fail``, and ``fatal``), and production nodes will generally ignore entries below ``info``
 - Prefix formatted metadata.
 The produced log line will include a timestamp, the name and line number where the line was produced, and an ``[app]`` tag
-- Write without an ECALL.
-The final write must be handled by the host, so writing directly from the enclave would require an expensive ECALL.
-Instead these macros will queue writes to a ringbuffer for the host to process, so diagnostic logging should not cause significant performance drops
+- Queue writes to a ringbuffer for the host to process, so diagnostic logging should not cause significant performance drops

 .. note:: The app's logging entries will be interleaved (line-by-line) with the framework's logging messages.
 Filter for entries containing ``[app]`` to extract only application log lines.